threefoldtech/0-bootstrap/README.md

 These networks are configurable via the `config.py` file.
 The dictionary pointed by `runmode` should contain a short keyword and define a long pretty name.

+By default, theses default network have new links inside `kernel-net-path` config location.
+This directory should contains files called `prod.efi`, `test.efi`, `dev.efi` and `qa.efi`.
+Theses files will be used as default kernel per network.

+> This introduce flexibility about kernel update and allow different kernel to serve differents network, so 'testnet' can use a test kernel while 'prod' stay stable.
+In order to update kernel, it's easy when using symlinks (`prod.efi` can -and should- be a symlink to the current kernel version).

 Any [argument] are optional, but are ordered and dependants (eg: you cannot provide extra argument without providing farmer-id network)

 Theses are valid endpoint example: